ysyk2021/the-promotable-executive-techniques-for-building-leadership-skills-for-career-growth/src/chapter-1-2.md

-Chapter 1: Introduction: Importance of Leadership Skills for Career Advancement
+Importance of Leadership Skills for Career Advancement
 ===============================================================================

 Leadership skills are essential for career growth and advancement.
 In this chapter, we will discuss the importance of leadership skills and their impact on personal and professional success.